BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Instrument characterization

 where the position of the operator is defined by noting that the beam only acts on the true sky signal, and not on instrumental effects such as gain or noise.

-Noting that modern CMB maps typically comprise up to several hundred million pixels, Eq.~(\ref{eq:beam_conv}) is prohibitively expensive to evaluate directly in pixel space.
+Noting that modern CMB maps typically comprise up to several hundred million pixels, Eq.~\eqref{eq:beam_conv} is prohibitively expensive to evaluate directly in pixel space.
 Instead, we take advantage of the convolution theorem, which states that any convolution in pixel space may be expressed as a multiplication in harmonic space, and vice versa.
-As first demonstrated by \citet{wandelt:2001}, and later optimized by \citet{prezeau:2010}, Eq.~(\ref{eq:beam_conv}) may be computed efficiently through reduced Wigner matrices, reducing the cost by a factor of $\mathcal{O}(\sqrt{N_{\mathrm{pix}}})$ per evaluation for a general $\b$.
+As first demonstrated by \citet{wandelt:2001}, and later optimized by \citet{prezeau:2010}, Eq.~\eqref{eq:beam_conv} may be computed efficiently through reduced Wigner matrices, reducing the cost by a factor of $\mathcal{O}(\sqrt{N_{\mathrm{pix}}})$ per evaluation for a general $\b$.
+A particularly computationally convenient formulation of this algorithm is presented by \citet{bp08} as part of the current \BP\ work.

 Another substantial saving can be made if we additionally assume that $\b$ is azimuthally symmetric.
 In that case, the spherical harmonics expansion of $\b$ is independent of $m$, and may be expressed in terms of its Legendre transform, $b_{\ell}$.
 The full convolution may (by the convolution theorem) in this case be written as\footnote{This expression applies to temperature convolution; polarization convolution is notationally slightly more involved, but mathematically fully analogous.}